 The standard Energion proposal format and process is acceptable.
 The series is edited by an APC board, led by Dr. Robert D. Cornwall.

 Energion Publications is small and new.
 We’re willing to talk informally and negotiate, so feel free to call us and discuss your project.
-Our owner and chief editor is Henry Neufeld, e-mail email@example.com, or phone 850-525-3916.
+Our owner is Henry Neufeld and our chief editor is Chris Eyre.
+To reach either of them, email email@example.com or call 850-525-3916.